renpy/renpy/sphinx/source/quickstart.rst

 central hub of the Ren'Py community, where we welcome new creators and the questions they bring.

 Thank you for choosing the Ren'Py visual novel engine.
-We look forward to seeing what you creat with it!
+We look forward to seeing what you create with it!